-Hiking to Moro Rock is undoubtably the pinnacle of a visit to Sequoia National Park.
-In reality, you can enjoy the views of the signature monolith on your way up to Giant Forest.
+Hiking Moro Rock is undoubtably the pinnacle of a visit to Sequoia National Park.
+In reality, you can enjoy the views of the signature monolith on your way up to the Giant Forest.
 But only hiking to the top of Moro Rock allows you to truly appreciate the magnitude, significance, and beauty of the place.

 A Guide to Hiking Moro Rock in Sequoia National Park

 Moro Rock is a dome-shaped granite monolith in Sequoia National Park.
-It’s located at the heart of the park between the Giant Forest and Crescent Meadow.
+It’s located in the heart of the park between the Giant Forest and Crescent Meadow.
 Such convenient location allows the visitors, hiking between the forest and the meadow, to deviate from their route and check out the Moro Rock Trail along the way.
 The majority of the park’s guests, though, skip all other hiking trails and start their ascent right at the bottom of Moro Rock.

 About Moro Rock

 According to Atlas Obscura, the famous rock formation was named after the roan-colored mustang of one of the residents of nearby Three Rivers.
 The animal, whose name was Moro, was often rushing around and under the rock ledger of the monolith.
 Eventually, people started calling the place Moro’s Rock.

 Hiking to the summit of Moro Rock, however, was impossible until the early 20th century.
 The first stairway was installed only in 1917.
 The wooden structure, though, didn’t last long.
 By the late 1920s, it needed serious repairs.
 In 1931, a 797-foot-long stone Moro Rock stairway replaced the wooden structure, making hiking to the summit safer and more convenient.